 There are a few airsoft guns that offer the ability to use both green gas and Co2 magazines.
 Unless your gun is designed to use both, however, a green gas gun will not function correctly with Co2.
 Likewise, most Co2 guns will not function correctly with green gas.

 Is Green Gas Dangerous?

-"Is green gas safe?" is a common question we get here at RedWolf Airsoft.
+"Is green gas safe?" is a common question we here at RedWolf Airsoft.
 Under normal conditions, green gas is completely safe.
 It is non-toxic unless an extremely large amount is inhaled.
 The only danger involved with green gas is the fact that it is quite flammable.
-As long as you keep it away from open flames, there is no risk of green gas combusting on its own.
+As long as you keep it away from open flames, though, there is no risk of green gas combusting on its own.

 Are There Other Kinds of Airsoft Propellants?

 Aside from green gas and Co2, other popular airsoft propellants include HFC134a and high-pressure air (HPA).
 HFC134a is a weaker form of green gas that is only able to power plastic airsoft guns that require less pressure to operate.
-However, it is a gas called Freon which is illegal in most countries due to being a CFC and therefore harmful to the-Ozone.
+However, it is a gas called Freon which is illegal in most countries due to being a CFC and therefore harmful to the Ozone.
 There is the aforementioned 144a replacement in Europe which is not a CFC.
 HPA airsoft guns, meanwhile, operate using compressed air as the propellant much like most modern paintball guns.
 HPA guns can be filled at home using an air compressor if you have the right attachment, but they can also be filled at airsoft shops as well as scuba shops.